SirenRP/qb-prison/README.md

 `Known Bugs`

-N/A
+The qb-menu job change system - DOES NOT Work currently its part of the lifer update (next release)

 -----------------------------------------------------------------------------------------------------------------

-## Plans to be added in the near future -
+## Plans to be added in future update -
+`prison lifer job`
-`lifer job crafting and rep system`
+`prison crafting and rep system`
+`new items & recipes for crafting`

 -----------------------------------------------------------------------------------------------------------------